Close Up Pitching Forum

 DR. GUDRUN HANKE-EL GHOMRI

-Arte Coordinator / Commissioning Editor, Documentary Unit, Südwestrundfunk (SWR/ARD) – Germany
+Arte Coordinator and Commissioning Editor, Documentary Unit, Südwestrundfunk (SWR/ARD) – Germany

 Dr. Gudrun Hanke-El Ghomri is Arte representative SUEDWESTRUNDFUNK (SWR/ARD, German public TV).
 A large number of documentaries she coproduced won international awards and were shown at international festivals.
 Three documentaries she commissioned were nominated for the Academy Awards.

-Jess Gormley is Executive Producer of Documentaries and Features at the Guardian newspaper where she has worked for 5 years.
-Her best known projects include; ‘What has the ECHR ever done for us? with Partick Stewart’, ‘Brexit Shorts’ and ‘Shakespeare Solos’.
-Prior to that she produced and exec produced both documentaries and drama for television, cinema and online, including titles such as; ‘McCullin’ – double BAFTA nominated feature documentary, ‘Attacking the Devil’ Sheffield Jury Prize winner documentary, ‘Radiator’ – drama feature film, ‘Akram Khan:Homeland’ – More 4 documentary, ‘Rankin Presents Collabor8te’ – Sky Arts 4 part series and ‘The Arbor’ Bafta-nominated docu-drama.
+Jess Gormley is the Executive Producer of the Oscar and BAFTA winning strand, Guardian Documentaries.
+She has worked at the Guardian for 7 years and some of her best known documentaries are; Colette, The Black Cop and Our Iranian Lockdown.
+Prior to the Guardian she produced and exec produced both documentaries and drama for television, cinema and online, including titles such as; ‘McCullin’ – double BAFTA nominated feature documentary, ‘Attacking the Devil’ Sheffield Jury Prize winner documentary, ‘Radiator’ – drama feature film, ‘Akram Khan:Homeland’ – More 4 documentary, ‘Rankin Presents Collabor8te’ – Sky Arts 4 part series and ‘The Arbor’ Bafta-nominated docu-drama.

 Lindsay is Head of Documentaries at the Guardian where she commissions and oversees the Guardian’s documentary content.
 Her core focus is the short-form documentary strand on theguardian.com for films with strong, character-led narratives that are about compelling, contemporary stories.
 Lindsay is passionate about innovation in digital storytelling and has a strong journalistic as well as filmmaking background.
 Her work has been shown at festivals around the world, including Sundance, Tribeca, Idfa, Cannes, and has been recognized with a number of prestigious awards.